jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Oldest Daughter!
 Come here!

 We dig inside here.
 We get clay.
 Brown stuff.
 We eat it.
 It helps energy.
 Try.
 Good.
 Go deeper.
 Deeper.
 Now eat it.
 Tastes bad yes.
 Eat it.
 Water is here.
 Deep water.
 Cool water.
 Clay is here.
 We need both.
 Plants are different now.
 Less minerals.
 Journey is harder now.
 Always hot.
-But we must come.
+But we must come here.

 We must get here for clay.
 Remember, bees follow flowers.
 Flowers follow bees.
 Danger animals follow us.
 Danger animals are ghosts.
 We must listen.
 Deer eat trees.
 We need grass.